Creating Texture With Paint And A Broom

 I know that sounds pretty crazy right?
 I mean what in the world is creating texture with paint and a broom?
 Well I do have some crazy ideas that have popped into my head over the years.
 One time I decided that broken china would be a great idea for counter tops.
 I’m so glad that I didn’t have a blog yet.
 And the internet wasn’t as it is today.
 I would not want those photos out there.
 I have had a few crazy ideas that have worked out for me.
 Like the time I shared my tutorial on how to distress using vinegar.
 So today I’m going to share how I created texture using paint and a broom.
 To make this even more fun I decided to film myself trying this technique for the first time.
 I had no idea if this was going to work or not.

-Next I placed some of the Cobblestone (grey paint) and Cashmere (white paint) on a paper plate.
-Then using my True Applicator sponge also from Heirloom Traditions I applied the paint onto my piece.
+Next I placed some of the (grey paint) and (white paint) on a paper plate.
+Then using my applicator sponge I applied the paint onto my piece.
 Make sure that your sponge is damp before adding the paint.
 Also dip one half of your sponge into the grey paint and the other side of the sponge in the white paint.
 Apply it to your piece in one long stoke.
 You also want to make sure you apply it thick to your piece.

 The Fun Part

 Don’t wait for your paint to dry.
 You want to do this part as it’s still wet.
 With a long sweep apply your broom to your piece.
 I found that after doing this a light touch was better.
 After you sweep your piece in one direction do the same in the opposite direction.
 This will make much more sense when you watch my video.